ava11235/amp-claude-ai/README.md

-# Amplify AI Example: Claude AI
+# Amplify AI Chat example

-This is a NextJS application that is built like Claude.ai or ChatGPT where you can see past conversations and resume conversations.
+AI Chatbot can see past conversations and resume conversations.
+Secure login with Amazon Cognito.

-This example uses:

-- Amplify Gen2
-- NextJS App router
-- Amplify UI components

-## Getting Started

 ### Prerequisites